Testosterone enantate 250mg/1ml solution for injection ampoules

 Abstract licence: Public domain

-M. Krotkiewski, J. Kral, J. Karlsson
+M Krotkiewski, John G. Kral, J. Karlsson

-Acta physiologica Scandinavica, 1980
+Acta Physiologica Scandinavica, 1980

 - Adipose Tissue